mobiliabrus/tourbook/docs/6-tour.md

 of course no sleep.
 What do you want?

-The most difficult part is Khao Lak-Krabi.
+The most difficult part is from Khao Lak to Krabi.
 The information about the bus between this two destinations is very little.
 And It seems like I am certainly missing the last bus.
 After several twists, I found a google image of Pubket Bus Terminal 2, it shows there's a late bus from Phuket to Hat Yai which will stop at Krabi.
 And the minibus of diver shop also have enough time to transport me to the terminal.

 ```<a-map>
 driving:8.644791,98.251189,Khao Lak Scuba Adventures|7.917718,98.395462,Phuket Bus Terminal 2|8.102171,98.907734,Krabi|8.077127,98.904208,Lomprayah|9.318253,99.736982,Donsak|9.709127,99.984432,Thong Sala|9.671759,100.067371,Rin Nai